felixfroehling/Modellauto/Software/Software.md

 </p>

-With this framework it is possible to split the programm in subprogramms which can communicate with each other.
+With this framework it is possible to split the system in subroutines that communicate with each other.

 ## Steering (PWM Output)
 <p align="center">